hengjiew/MFIX-Exa/docs/source/getting_started/BuildingGMake.rst

     > git clone http://mfix.netl.doe.gov/gitlab/exa/mfix.git
     > cd mfix/exec

-Edit the GNUmakefile to set AMREX_HOME to be the path to the directory where you have put amrex.
+Edit the GNUmakefile (or use an environment variable) to set AMREX_HOME and AMREX_HYDRO_HOME to be the path to the directories where you have put amrex and AMReX-Hydro.
 Other options that you can set include

 +-----------------+------------------------------+------------------+-------------+
 | Option name     | Description                  | Possible values  | Default     |